KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 |c |1.43721 |0.696837 |3   |
 +--+--------+---------+----+

-The value 1.22 corresponds to the calculation variable 'd' before and after the resampling.
-The value of 1034.82 corresponds to the calculations done on a 2D histogram of variables 'd' and 'e', before and after the resampling.
+The value 1.22 corresponds to the calculation variable *d* before and after the resampling.
+The value of 1034.82 corresponds to the calculations done on a 2D histogram of variables *d* and *e*, before and after the resampling.

 Finally, two other metrics, the Kolmogorov-Smirnov and the cosine distance, are also calculated and shown in the report.
 You can find these on the last page.